SBI

 International Presence

 SBI’s international presence spans across numerous countries, catering to the needs of NRIs and international trade.
-Through its international branches, SBI serves as a bridge connecting India with the global economy.
+Through its 200+ foreign offices spread across 36 plus countries, SBI serves as a bridge connecting India with the global economy.

 Conclusion